hashicorp/terraform-provider-awscc/docs/resources/route53profiles_profile_resource_association.md

 ### Optional

 - `resource_properties` (String) A JSON-formatted string with key-value pairs specifying the properties of the associated resource.
+Specifying Priority for a DNS resource is mandatory.
+For example:  `            "ResourceProperties": "{\"priority\":201}"`

 ### Read-Only